trust0-project/RIDB/packages/ridb/docs/README.md

 })
 ```

-A compatible storage should be a class implementing [StorageInternal<SchemaType> ](_media/StorageInternal.md) and its methods.
+A compatible storage should be a class implementing [BaseStorage<SchemaType> ](../../ridb-core/docs/classes/BaseStorage.md) and its methods.

 ### Using with migration plugin
 The migration plugin will automatically migrate your documents for you as you upgrade and change your schemas over the time.